 Your mileage may vary, of course, but I tested a Standard quality download of the Netflix Original “Cargo” and it took about 10 minutes to complete the 478.7 MB download (the movie is about an hour and 44 minutes long).
 For that file size, the quality of Standard is actually good.

 And the best thing is, I could watch it without eating through my data plan each time.

 There’s one caveat, though.
 You have a limited time to watch content that you’ve downloaded.
 The times vary for each piece of content but they’re usually from 48 hours after you press play.

 You can view how many hours you have left on a particular download on the My Downloads page.
 However, you can watch a downloaded title as many times as you’d like before it expires.

-If a title has expired, you can redownload it.
 Unfortunately, due to licensing constraints, keep in mind that some titles can only be downloaded a limited number of times.

 Depending on your Netflix plan, downloads are also limited to either one, two, or four devices only.
 To download to a new device, you must either delete all the downloaded titles from an existing device or upgrade your current streaming plan.

 You can view and delete all the downloads from a particular device remotely by removing it from your Netflix account page.

 Netflix also rolled out out a new automatic management feature for offline binge watchers called Smart Downloads.

 With Smart Downloads, whenever you finish watching a downloaded episode it will automatically be deleted, and the next time you connect to Wi-Fi, the next episode in line will be downloaded to replace it.